 A good indication that Flight Centre is adopting a more value-based pricing strategy is derived from their new offer configurations and promotions deals.
 They have spent a good deal of time and investment surveying and understanding what their customers really value about their business.
 They have then used this feedback to create travel packages like interest-free holidays and Flight Centre price-drop protection.

 Their ‘Price-drop protection’ initiative, for instance, is a great way to maintain their trusted status with their customers.
 Their customers’ feedback indicated that Flight Centre customers hated feeling ripped off.
 In response, Flight Centre put together ‘Price-drop protection’ which essentially states that; if their customer finds out that the price of the ticket they’ve bought from them suddenly drops.
 They’ll repay them the difference once their plane has departed.

 Key indicators of failing pricing strategies for travel agencies:

 If you are a travel agency feeling the pressure of change, and your business is losing revenue; it may be an indication that it’s time to revisit your pricing strategy.

 Below listed are some cues that your pricing may not be where it should be:

 - The company is an intermediary agency.
 The service can be digitised.
 And the company relies heavily on brick and mortar offices to do business (i.e., high CAPEX requirement).

-- Your customers prefer to use a digital platform instead of a personal service – i.e., they’d rather do the booking in the comfort of their own homes rather than face the hassle of going into the travel office.
+- Your customers prefer to use a digital platform instead of personal service – i.e., they’d rather do the booking in the comfort of their own homes rather than face the hassle of going into the travel office.

 - You are losing direct access to your customers because of a digital platform.
-As a result, technology has doomed the physical aspect of business.
+As a result, technology has doomed the physical aspect of a business.
 No one wants the personal touch of buying tickets.
 Instead, the computer screen is their main connection to flights and holidays.

 - You sell more commoditised products (i.e., common flights and destinations) than personalised, niche tours for target segments.